MitchTODO/LiteStarView/README.md

 ### CocoaPods

-You want to add the following in your Podfile.
+Add the following in your Podfile.

 `'LiteStarView', '~> 1.0'`